E. David Luria is the founder and director of the Washington Photo Safari™.

-In addition to serving as the prime instructor for Washington Photo Safari, he also does photography instruction for Penn Camera, the Smithsonian Resident Associates program, the Corcoran Gallery of Art, the Kreeger Museum, Things to Do DC, Professionals in the City, and many local camera clubs.
-Mr. Luria has appeared as photographic expert on WAMU.FM's Kojo Nmandi Show and also as a luncheon speaker at the National Press Club.
+In addition to serving as the prime instructor for Washington Photo Safari, Mr. Luria also does photography instruction for the Capital Photography Center, Embassy-Photocraft Camera, the National Cherry Blossoms Festival, the Corcoran Gallery of Art, the Kreeger Museum, Things to Do DC, Professionals in the City, and many local camera clubs.
+Mr. Luria has appeared as photographic expert on WAMU.FM's Kojo Nmandi Show, an NPR affiliate, and also as a luncheon speaker at the National Press Club.

 Robert N. 'Bob' Blanken, CPP, Cr.
 Photog. is a Faculty member of both the Washington Photo Safari and the Panasonic Digital Photography Academy.
 He also leads local classes for the Professional Photographers of America.
 Bob is past president of The Professional Photographers Society of Greater Washington and the Maryland Professional Photographers Association.
 He is the 2006 and 2002 (ISES) Capital Award Winner for Best Social Photographer, and the 2003 ISES Capital Award Winner for Best Corporate Photographer.
 Bob has been nominated 19 times as Best Photographer by the Greater Washington Chapter of the International Special Events Society and three times by the International Society.